carol-hsu/carol-hsu.github.io/content/post/vm_macos.md

 QEMU (**Q**uick **EMU**lator) is a general-purpose and widely used hardware emulation solution on Linux.
-It can also function as a hypervisor, since it is capable of mimicking hardware behavior: allowing guest OSs to run on its emulated devices and processes.
+It can also function as a hypervisor, since it is capable of mimicking hardware behavior: allowing guest OSes to run on its emulated devices and processes.
 There are several types of hypervisors, and the main difference lies in *how dedicated* your machine is to running VMs.
 Like, whether you can still multitask on the host OS while VMs are running.
 When QEMU acts as a hypervisor, it's considered a loosely dedicated one.
-As an emulator, it doesn't "take over" the whole system.
+As an emulator, it doesn't *take over* the whole system.
-On Linux, one common setup using QEMU alongside KVM: with KVM acting as the main hypervisor and QEMU providing hardware emulation support.
+On Linux, one common setup is using QEMU alongside KVM: with KVM acting as the main hypervisor and QEMU providing hardware emulation support.
 I actually used this combination 10 years ago (OMG) when running HPC workloads on a VM cluster.